Carlton represents employers in a wide range of workplace issues.

-With respect to state matters, he handles claims/litigation involving matters relating to retaliatory discharge under the Alabama Workers’ Compensation Act, discrimination claims under the Alabama Age Discrimination in Employment Act, and unemployment compensation claims.
+In state courts, he handles matters relating to retaliatory discharge under the Alabama Workers Compensation Act, discrimination claims under the Alabama Age Discrimination in Employment Act, and unemployment compensation claims.